PaulaCarluccio/PaulaCarluccio/README.md

 # 👩‍💻 Paula - QA Analyst Ssr | QA Automation Engineer

 Hi!
-I'm Paula, a Quality Assurance Engineer with a strong background in manual testing, extending over three years, and specializing in automation for the past two.
-I excel in API testing, framework development, and collaborating with global teams in English.
+I'm Paula 👋
+I'm a QA Automation Engineer with nearly 5 years of experience in manual and automated testing.
+I build automation frameworks, help define testing strategies, and work closely with engineering teams to make quality part of the process from day one.
+I enjoy taking ownership, mentoring teammates, and continuously improving how teams test and ship software.

 ## 🌟 About Me